 If there’s some behavior in class that is unwanted; that you don’t want to see, ask students to roleplay the bad behavior and then also the consequences.
 Every moment is a teachable moment, so use it to teach the students what is acceptable in class and what is unacceptable.

-Talk about ordering food, asking a waiter for certain changes with food.
-You can also do a cooking show so that the students talk about the ingredients and how to cook.
+How to order food in a restaurant.
+How to ask the waiter for certain changes with food.
+An alternative is Cooking Class: Let the students demonstrate a cooking class, or let the students talk about the ingredients and how to cook.

 Nothing can be as nerve-racking as having a conversation in another language on the telephone.
 Practice telephone conversations or during making requests or talking to someone.